aidanduffy68-prog/ABC/README.md

 **Chain-Agnostic Architecture** — ABC works with Bitcoin, Ethereum, Polygon, Arbitrum, Base, Optimism, or any supported blockchain. **We focus on verification, not blockchain infrastructure.** Agencies choose their preferred chain; we provide the oracle.

-**Built on Palantir Foundry** — Intelligence verification layer integrating with Foundry datasets for real-time analytics and cryptographically verifiable assessments.
+**Built on Palantir Foundry** — Intelligence verification layer integrating with Foundry datasets for real-time analytics and cryptographically verifiable assessments. **[🔗 Foundry Chain Integration](docs/architecture/FOUNDRY_CHAIN_SPEC.md)** — ABC as cryptographic verification layer for Foundry, enabling blockchain-verified intelligence with mathematical proof for conflict resolution.

 **Aligned with National Security Strategy 2025** — Supports AI dominance (Genesis Mission), economic security, cybersecurity, and sovereignty priorities.